syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ![](/assets/investigations/daralhikma/image30.png)

-Destruction inside the building.
-[Baladi-News Network.](https://www.youtube.com/watch?v=lZWZTfuG9pY).
+Destruction from inside according the post of [Ayat Ali, SmartNewsAgency.](https://www.youtube.com/watch?v=KiEZF0stlM0&fbclid=IwAR00qE9eS35lWesfK7J5NrL4V-hSR7D2_8LkZOTIS8GbgtR-QcSNLuiRgLk)

 ![](/assets/investigations/daralhikma/image31.png)

-Destruction from inside according the post of [Ayat Ali, SmartNewsAgency.](https://www.youtube.com/watch?v=KiEZF0stlM0&fbclid=IwAR00qE9eS35lWesfK7J5NrL4V-hSR7D2_8LkZOTIS8GbgtR-QcSNLuiRgLk)
+Destructions from inside the building according to a tweet from [Idlib+.](https://twitter.com/IdlibPlus/status/1133322052155445248)

 ![](/assets/investigations/daralhikma/image32.jpg)

-Destructions from inside the building according to a tweet from [Idlib+.](https://twitter.com/IdlibPlus/status/1133322052155445248)

-![](/assets/investigations/daralhikma/image9.png)

 Internal destruction according to a video by [Al-Jisr Satellite Channel](https://www.youtube.com/watch?v%3DjkF8sn_h1rU).
 Paracetamol infusion solution in is cracked on the floor of the entrance hall.

+![](/assets/investigations/daralhikma/image9.png)

 These images and videos confirm local reports of the hospital as pushed out of service because of this most recent attack.